-Concentrate serving suggestion: 1-2 grams three times a day.
+Extract serving suggestion: 1-2 grams per a day.
 Mix in the non-dairy drink of your choice.
-For example, blend 2 grams into a smoothie, add to a large mug of tea, or dissolve 2 grams into 8oz of water.
+For example, blend 2 grams into a smoothie, add to a large mug of tea, or dissolve 1 grams into 8oz of water, drink twice a day.

 The information herein is intended for educational purposes only.
 This information should not substitute for seeking responsible, professional medical care.
 The information provided should not be used during any medical emergency.
 Not intended to be used for the diagnosis, treatment, prevention, or curing of any medical condition.
 Consult with your healthcare provider before using any herbal supplement.